CristianaLazar/mlops-bird-classification-project/reports/README.md

 To secure reproducibility and minimize information loss in experiments, Hydra and PyTorch Lightning are employed.
 Each experiment is configured using a dedicated YAML file, providing consistent settings.
 When an experiment runs, Hydra creates a unique directory, storing all outputs, logs, and configurations, ensuring a comprehensive record.

 For randomness control, PyTorch Lightning's seed_everything function is used to seed all random number generators consistently.
 This is crucial for experiments with stochastic processes, maintaining reproducibility.
-To replicate an experiment, the same configuration file and seed are used, like running python train_model.py experiment=exp1.
+To replicate an experiment, the same configuration file and seed are used, like running `python train_model.py experiment=exp1`.
 This approach, combining Hydra's configuration management with PyTorch Lightning's seeding, guarantees precise and replicable experiment documentation.

 ### Question 14

 > **Upload 1 to 3 screenshots that show the experiments that you have done in W&B (or another experiment tracking**
 > **service of your choice).
-This may include loss graphs, logged images, hyperparameter sweeps etc. Explain what metrics you are tracking**
-> **and why they are important.**
+This may include loss graphs, logged images, hyperparameter sweeps etc. Explain what metrics you are tracking and why they are important.**
 >
 > Answer: